UK seeks unity at G7 meeting over Russia's 'malign behavior'

 Truss told her G-7 counterparts that democracies needed to fight “economic coercion” and “win the battle of technology” — both pointed references to Beijing’s growing influence around the globe.
 The G-7 has launched a “Build Back Better World” initiative to offer developing nations funding for big infrastructure projects as an alternative to money from China that, the West argues, often comes with strings attached.

-The U.K. chose a setting steeped in British history and culture for the G-7 event.
-Liverpool’s docklands, once a symbol of Britain’s global reach and economic might, came to represent the country’s post-industrial decline.
+A unified stance towards China continues to prove elusive, however, with the U.S. and Britain generally more hawkish than other G-7 members.

-Now, the area along the River Mersey is an example of 21st century urban renewal as a leisure and cultural district, complete with a museum dedicated to the city’s most famous sons, The Beatles, where the leaders will have dinner on Saturday.
+The U.K. chose a setting steeped in British history and culture for final meeting of its year as G-7 president.
+Liverpool’s docklands, once a symbol of Britain’s global reach and economic might, came to represent the country’s post-industrial decline, but now the area along the River Mersey is a prime example of 21st century urban renewal.

-This story has been corrected to show that Truss and Blinken met late Friday, not Saturday.
+A museum dedicated to the city’s most famous sons, the Beatles Story Museum, was the setting for the G-7 ministers’ dinner on Saturday night.
+Delegates were serenaded by a Fab Four cover band before eating a locally sourced meal in a recreation of Liverpool’s famous Cavern Club, where the band played many of its early gigs.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.